GardenCityRuby/GCRC2014/_posts/2013-10-28-72-talk-proposals-in-total.md

 >
   Thanks everyone for the wonderful response to the Call for Proposals!
   We received 72 talk proposals in total!
 From all over India, and around the world!
+  23 Talk Proposals submitted on the last day!
+Everyone making it
+  <a href="https://twitter.com/leenasn/status/393390363345317888">The Last Irresponsible Moment</a> :-)

 ---

 Thanks everyone for the wonderful response to the Call for Proposals!